XiYan-SQL: A Novel Multi-Generator Framework For Text-to-SQL: Experiments

 In addition to EX, the latest version of the BIRD benchmark introduces a Reward-based Valid Efficiency Score (R-VES) to evaluate the execution efficiency of correctly predicted SQL queries.
 R-VES is an adjusted version of the previous VES, which assesses the model by considering both the accuracy of and the runtime performance of SQL queries \cite{bird}.
 We also present an evaluation of this metric on the BIRD benchmark in the main results.

 \textbf{Implementations.} In the proposed framework, all database schemas are represented in the form of the M-schema \cite{xiyansql}.
 For the Schema Filter, we utilize GPT-4o \footnote{gpt-4o-0806 for all GPT-4o (https://openai.com/index/gpt-4/)} \cite{openai2023gpt4} as the $\mathcal{M}_s$ model for keyword extraction and column selection.
 We set the maximum number of iterations $p_s$ to 2 to obtain the filtered schema set $\mathcal{S} = \{ S_1, S_2\}$.
 For the Multiple SQL Generation part, we first leverage GPT-4o and Qwen-Max \footnote{https://qwenlm.github.io/zh/blog/qwen2.5-max/} \cite{qwen25} for assistance in constructing relevant multi-task and multi-format SQL data.
 We conduct experiments on multiple models of varying sizes to thoroughly demonstrate the superiority of our fine-tuning approach.
 To achieve top performance with XiYan-SQL, we select the widely used Qwen2.5-Coder-32B \cite{qwen25coder} as the foundation for constructing the final multiple fine-tuned SQL generators.
-We utilize a total of $p_m=5$ generators, which includes one ICL-based generator, ultimately resulting in the generation of $p_l = 10$ SQL candidates.
+We utilize a total of $p_m=5$ generators.
+As detailed in Section \ref{sql_generators}, these consist of four specialized fine-tuned models—a base multi-task model, models for structural and stylistic variations, and a mixed-data model—and one ICL-based generator ($\mathrm{SQLG_5}$), ultimately resulting in the generation of $p_l = 10$ SQL candidates.
 Due to limited cost and resources, we have not increased the number of models or candidates.
 For the SQL selection part, we also utilize GPT-4o to augment the training data.
 Given that the selection task is relatively simpler than the generation task, we choose Qwen2.5-Coder-7B for developing the SQL selection model.
 All base models used for fine-tuning in the following experiments are their respective instruction versions.
 For more implementation details, please refer to Appendix II.